FuseByExample/esb-transactions/README.md

         fuse=# create database transactions owner fuse encoding 'utf8';
         CREATE DATABASE
         fuse=# \q

+        Enter control-D to exit psql and control-D again to disconnect from docker.

-3. Initialize database `transactions` by creating schema, table and populating the table with data.
+3. Initialize the `transactions` database by creating the 'transactions' schema and 'flights' table.

     Simply run: